How to produce delicious, long shelf-life soy milk

 Production of soy milk

-The Asian style soy milk is more of a beverage with lower protein content, down to 1% and higher sugar level; 5-10% added sugar is quite common.
+The Asian-style soy milk is more of a beverage with lower protein content, down to 1% and a higher sugar level; 5-10% added sugar is quite common.
 As for the Western style, the beverages may be fortified as well as flavoured.

-The functionality of the emulsifiers and stabilisers are described below.
+The functionality of the emulsifiers and stabilisers is described below.

 Emulsifiers for soy products

 Mono- and diglycerides of fatty acids are commonly used as emulsifiers in liquid soy products.
-Mono-and diglycerides are emulsifiers produced by the reaction of edible vegetable fats and oils and glycerol.
-The result is a molecule with a hydrophilic and a lipophilic part and consequently it will locate at the interface between the fat/protein and water.
+Mono and diglycerides are emulsifiers produced by the reaction of edible vegetable fats and oils and glycerol.
+The result is a molecule with a hydrophilic and a lipophilic part and consequently, it will locate at the interface between the fat/protein and water.
 This happens during homogenization of the soy milk.
-The mono- and diglycerides complex with the soy proteins, making the fat globule membrane more resistant towards coalescence.
+The mono- and diglycerides complex with the soy proteins, and make the fat globule membrane more resistant towards coalescence.
 Hence, they reduce the creaming or fat separation in the product.
-However, they do also reduce the net charge of the fat globule and thereby increase the flocculation of the fat globules forming a three-dimensional network improving the creaminess in the drink.
+However, they do also reduce the net charge of the fat globule and thereby increase the flocculation of the fat globules forming a three-dimensional network and improving the creaminess in the drink.

 Stabilisers for soy products